-Urbanormativity, Judicial Blind Spots and Abortion Law
+Urbanormativity, Spatial Privilege, and Judicial Blind Spots in Abortion Law

 Keywords: abortion, undue burden, legal geography, privilege, rural, urban, metropolitan, spatial inequality, critical rural studies, urbanormativity, medication abortion, hospital admitting privileges, TRAP regulations, incremental abortion regulations, gender, reproductive rights

 JEL Classification: K10, K30